-How to Inspire AGEncy in Others?
+How to Inspire Agency in Others?

 I’m in Costa Rica with my son and his family working on my newest book AGEncy.